About The Book

 Alan Cadbury is a professional archaeologist: a digger of ancient sites and a man who likes to unravel the mysteries and meaning of the past.
 For many years, Alan has worked with the 'Circuit Diggers', so called because they work the 'circuit', moving from one excavation to another, as new sites open across Britain.
 Most of the sites they dig are ahead of industrial development, new housing estates, gravel quarries, or roads.
 They are a down-to-earth bunch; but they all know what they want from life.
 Feared by respectable citizens, they are always covered in mud, deeply suntanned and drunk (or stoned) on their days off.

 Like others on the circuit, Alan Cadbury is obsessive: he won't let problems lie, even when he's slumped drunk in a lonely bedsit, somewhere in the Fens.
-But there's another side to him, too: he enjoyes solving mysteries.
-In the late ‘90s he helped to give a forensic archaeology course and there met Richard Lane, now a senior detective in the Leicestershire force.
+But there's another side to him, too: in the late 90s he helped to give a forensic archaeology course and there met Richard Lane, now a senior detective in the Leicestershire force.
 DCI Lane helps him tackle new cases.
-But this is his first big one: it involves an 'honour killing', which happened eight years ago in Leicester.
+But this is his first big one: an 'honour killing', perpetrated eight years ago in Leicester.

 It's a dark tale of past wrongdoing and modern criminality.
 And it's not without violence.
 Alan's life may be harsh and at times unpleasant, but it's not likely to be very long, either.
 Oh yes, archaeology can be a very dirty business…

 Be a part of our community!
 334,112 people from 207 countries have pledged £11,980,334 to fund 646 projects - and counting!